 The idea that cryotherapy reduces inflammation, seems to be supported by research.
 Most likely, one of the driving factors behind this reduction is the effect of cryotherapy on norepinephrine.
 Norepinephrine inhibits pro inflammatory processes.

 A study performed on a group of endurance athletes found that cryotherapy does improve recovery significantly.
 This paper suggests that the oxygenation of the blood during cryotherapy, and so the muscles as well, might be responsible for the enhanced recovery.

 Less pain We've seen earlier that there is a good body of evidence of the anti-inflammatory properties of cryotherapy.
-Since inflammation is a frequent reason of pain in athletes, we would expect that cryotherapy would reduce perceived pain.
+Since inflammation is a frequent reason for pain in athletes, we would expect that cryotherapy would reduce perceived pain.
 However, different studies give different results.
-There is no consensus on the pain relieving aspects of cryotherapy.
+There is no consensus on the pain-relieving aspects of cryotherapy.